Makeufacturing/MKFG/Conduct_ExamplesOfMKFGSystems/README.md

 Putting together new and existing maker tools into bespoke manufacturing systems can enable scalable production.
 See these **examples of MKFG systems** to get a sense for how all of the elements can be combined to support specific MKFG business ventures.

+* **[Artisan Bread](./ArtisanBread)**: This is the MKFG system used to enable [PALM bread](https://palmbread.com), an artisan method for making exceptional sourdough breads at home that can easily scale up to help feed local communities.